AlternativeFFFF/Alt-F4/submissions/dummy_submission/pseudoscience_non-fiction.md

 $ N = \frac{mav}{600\mathrm{kW}} $

 So, fuel efficiency divided by coal efficiency is exactly equal to new top speed times new acceleration, meaning nuclear fuel is 1.15 * 2.5 = 2.875 times more efficient than coal.
-Since locomotives can run on any fuel, it’s safe to assume they run on a [heat engine](https://en.wikipedia.org/wiki/Heat_engine).
+Since locomotives can run on any fuel, it’s safe to assume they use a [heat engine](https://en.wikipedia.org/wiki/Heat_engine).
 If this engine runs as efficiently as possible (based on a [Carnot cycle](https://en.wikipedia.org/wiki/Carnot_cycle)), its efficiency is:

 $ N = 1 - \frac{T_{c}}{T_{h}} $